Help with filling in the DLA form for your child

 Filling in the DLA form can be difficult for a parent, but don't be put off.

 Someone at your nearest Citizens Advice might be able to sit with you and help you with the form, or even fill it in for you.

-You can also call Contact a Family charity helpline if you have questions - they’re experts in DLA for children.
+You can also call Contact (for families with disabled children) helpline if you have questions - they’re experts in DLA for children.

 Telephone: 0808 808 3555

 Monday to Friday, 9:30am to 5pm

 Keeping a diary of your child’s care needs before you fill in the form can help when it comes to answering the questions.
 This way you’ll have recent examples of how you care for them, and a good idea of how long it takes you to do certain tasks like helping them get ready for school.

 If you haven’t kept a diary yet, it might be worth spending a week (or longer) keeping a diary before you start the form.
 You can use our template [ 99 kb] to do a diary for a week.
 Make a note of what help is needed, why, when and for how long.

 You should try to fill in the form over a few sessions rather than doing it all at once - you’ll probably find that your answers will be better.